EmilianSpasov/DungeonsAndPythons/README.md

 2.Use special commands to view information:

-'h' - will display the help message
+- 'h' - will display the help message
-'c' - will display info about your character
+- 'c' - will display info about your character
-'k' - will display map keys
+- 'k' - will display map keys
-'l' - will display dungeon lore
+- 'l' - will display dungeon lore
-'p' - will display credits
+- 'p' - will display credits
-'q' - quit
+- 'q' - quit

 The goal of the game is to reach the exit of the dungeon.
 (More information [here](resources/files/intro.txt))

-# Tests - Unit, Component
+# Tests and CI/CD
-s
+I added a bunch of tests to assure the best functionality of the application.
+Also created a small CI/CD with GitHub actions for automated testing (no deployment for now).